Rotterdam: Sports

 Rotterdam calls itself Sportstad (City of Sports).
 The city annually organises several world-renowned sporting events.
 Some examples are the Rotterdam Marathon, the World Port Tournament, and the Rotterdam World Tennis Tournament.
-Rotterdam also organises one race of the Red Bull Air Race World Championship and the car racing event Monaco aan de Maas (Monaco at the Meuse).
+Rotterdam has also hosted a race of the Red Bull Air Race World Championship and the car racing event Monaco aan de Maas (Monaco at the Meuse).

 The city is also the home of many sports clubs and some historic and iconic athletes.

 Football

-Rotterdam is the home of three professional football clubs, being first tier clubs Feyenoord, Sparta and Excelsior.
+Rotterdam is the home of three professional football clubs, being first tier clubs Feyenoord, Sparta, and Excelsior.

-Feyenoord, founded in 1908 and the dominant of the three professional clubs, has won fifteen national titles since the introduction of professional football in the Netherlands.
-It won the Champions league as the first Dutch club in 1970 and won the World Cup for club teams in the same year.
+Feyenoord, founded in 1908 and the dominant of the three professional clubs, has won sixteen national titles since the introduction of professional football in the Netherlands.
+It won the UEFA Champions League as the first Dutch club in 1970 and won the World Cup for club teams in the same year.
 In 1974, they were the first Dutch club to win the UEFA Cup and in 2002, Feyenoord won the UEFA Cup again.
-In 2008, the year of their 100-year-anniversary, Feyenoord won the KNVB-cup.
+In 2008, the year of their 100-year-anniversary, Feyenoord won the KNVB Cup.

 Seating 51,480, its 1937 stadium, called Stadion Feijenoord but popularly known as De Kuip ('the Tub'), is the second-largest in the country, after the Amsterdam Arena.
 De Kuip, located in the southeast of the city, has hosted many international football games, including the final of Euro 2000 and has been awarded a FIFA 5 star ranking.
-There are concrete plans to build a new stadium with a capacity of at least 63,000 seats.
+There were concrete plans to build a new stadium with a capacity of at least 63,000 seats, these fell through after supporter backlash and lack of funds.

 Sparta, founded in 1888 and situated in the northwest of Rotterdam, won the national title six times; Excelsior (founded 1902), in the northeast, has never won any.

 Rotterdam also has three fourth tier clubs, SC Feijenoord (Feyenoord Amateurs), PVV DOTO and TOGR.

 Rotterdam is and has been the home to many great football players and coaches, among whom:

 Marathon

 Rotterdam has its own annual international marathon, which offers one of the fastest courses in the world.
 From 1985 until 1998, the world record was set in Rotterdam, first by Carlos Lopes and later in 1988 by Belayneh Densamo.

 In 1998, the world record for women was set by Tegla Loroupe, in a time of 2:20.47.
 Loroupe won the Rotterdam Marathon three consecutive times, from 1997 to 1999.

 The track record for men is held by Bashir Abdi, who ran a time of 2:03.36 in 2021.
 The female record was set in 2012 when Tiki Gelana finished the race in 2:18.58.
 Gelana went on to become the 2012 Olympic champion in London, a few months later.

 The marathon starts and ends on the Coolsingel in the heart of Rotterdam.
-It attracts a total of 900.000 visitors.
+It attracts a total of 900,000 visitors.